alfredo-74/indabananamarket/IBKR_BRIDGE_SETUP.md

 If something isn't working:

 1. Check the terminal output for error messages
-2. Verify IB Gateway is logged in and active (port 7497)
+2. Verify IB Gateway is logged in and active (port 4002 for paper trading)
 3. Make sure you're using `https://` URL format (copy from browser)
 4. Activate virtual environment: `source ibkr_env/bin/activate`
 5. Try restarting both IB Gateway and the bridge script